 Even if you ONLY close 1% of those leads to actual customers, you’d receive 4 listings.

 However, because the target audience generated from the Facebook ads is so much closer to the ideal seller demographics (because of the precise behavioral and demographic targeting that Facebook provides) versus a carpet-bombing postcard where there’s no down selection for the target audience, the closing ratio is higher than 1%.
 In fact, in a recent campaign, a realtor we worked with received 10 leads, from which 3 turned into clients – a 30% conversion rate from lead to customer.

 Now, turning a lead into an actual client is where your effectiveness at sales comes into play – Facebook delivers pre-qualified leads very efficiently, but turning a lead into an actual client (your lead to customer conversion ratio) does require a good sales effort on your part.

-However, we know from hundreds of campaigns that the quality of the leads that will come from Facebook are, by far, better than the ones coming from a blind, carpet bombing postcard tactic with expensive postcards.
+However, we know from hundreds of campaigns that the quality of the leads that will come from Facebook is, by far, better than the ones coming from a blind, carpet bombing postcard tactic with expensive postcards.